The

 Each of

-the above Trust Funds are administered by a Board of
+the above Trust Funds is administered by a Board of

 Trustees made up of an equal representation of Union